Thank you for your response

+India is the second largest producer of iron and steel in the world.
+The availability of raw materials locally like iron ore and coal and the low cost of labour have contributed to India’s dominance in this sector.
 Iron and steel are primary requirements of the construction industry and are commonly used in the manufacturing of machine parts.
-We will do a comparison of the tax rates charged under the current laws on iron and steel and the rates under GST.
+We will do a comparison of the tax rates charged under the previous tax laws on iron and steel and the rates under GST.

-Manufacturing and sale of all kinds of iron and steel like iron rods, bars, and scraps of iron and steel etc are charged at the rate of 18%.
-Different rates have been provided for different kind of articles made of iron or steel.
+The manufacturing and sale of all kinds of iron and steel like iron rods, bars, and scraps of iron and steel, etc. are charged at the rate of 18%.
+Different rates have been provided for different kinds of articles made of iron or steel.

-The steel industry is likely to enjoy the benefit of lower tax rate of 5% on the major inputs used by them like coal and iron ore under GST.
-Transportation services used for transporting steel is kept under 5% bracket which will help in reducing logistics cost
+The iron and steel industry has been enjoying the benefit of a lower tax rate on major inputs like coal and iron ore, which is subject to a levy of GST at 5%.
+Transportation services used for transporting steel is kept under the 5% bracket which has helped in reducing logistics costs.